artemkv/marvel-server/README.md

 SERVER_ADDRESS - the address on which the service will be available (0.0.0.0) SERVER_PORT - the port on which the service will be available (8080) DB_CONNECTION_STRING - the connection string to connect to H2 database (jdbc:h2:file:~/marveldb;DB_CLOSE_ON_EXIT=FALSE;AUTO_RECONNECT=TRUE)
-LOGGING_PATH - the path to the log file (logs)
+MANAGEMENT_ENDPOINTS - changes which actuator endpoints (/health, /logfile etc.) are exposed (*) HEALTH_DETAILS - configures the information exposed by the health endpoint (always) LOGGING_PATH - the path to the log file (logs)

 MARVEL_API_URL - the base url to connect to Marvel Comics API (http://gateway.marvel.com/)